Home breadcrumb back arrow Back to All Blog

 In many agreements, the confidentiality section does the same job as a standalone NDA.
 If you already share pricing, customer lists, technical information, or product plans during the relationship, this section needs to match that reality.

-Dispute resolution tells both sides what happens when business escalation fails.
-It can cover governing law, venue, mediation, arbitration, litigation, attorney fees, and emergency relief.
+Dispute resolution tells both sides what happens when business escalation over a contract fails.
+The clause can cover governing law, venue, mediation, arbitration, litigation, attorney fees, and emergency relief.

 Big companies spend a ton on lawsuits, as surveys like Norton Rose Fulbright's 2026 Annual Litigation Trends Survey confirm.
 While a dispute clause won't stop every fight, it can prevent a second one about *how* to handle the first.